Daniel J. Frey

 We must be grounded in the knowledge that freedom and justice are for all.

-We're going to try and save as much of the quilt of America as we can.
+We're going to try to save as much of the quilt of America as we can.

 But that lance can be used for more than lancing old boils.